 Guidance

 A Mutual Responsibility Contract should include terms and conditions that best fit the needs of the college’s students.
 It should not impose any barriers to students or additional burden to the student’s education.

-The educational plan should align with the general educational planning done in compliance with Guided Pathways and should not be a separate plan.
+The Educational Plan should align with the general educational planning done in compliance with the Student Equity and Achievement Program and Guided Pathways.
+A student should only have one Educational Plan regardless of the number of programs in which they participate; there shall be no duplicate plans.

+The student file, including any documentation, may be kept electronically.
+A hard copy file is not required.

 In order for a student to count as student served, the college must follow regulations set forth in title 5 sections 56220-56228.

-56206.
+§ 56206.
 EOPS Information.

 The Chancellor shall require districts receiving EOPS funds to identify students served and the level and type of programs and services each student received.

-56208.
+§ 56208.
 Advisory Committee.

 Each EOPS program shall have an Advisory Committee appointed by the president of the college upon recommendation of the EOPS Director.
 The purpose of the advisory committee is to assist the college in developing and maintaining effective extended opportunity programs and services.
 The term of each committee member shall be for two years, July 1 of the year of appointment to June 30 of the second succeeding year.
 Members may serve more than one term.
 The committee shall consist of no fewer members than the members of the local Board of Trustees.
 Members shall serve without compensation.
 Members may be reimbursed for necessary expenses incurred in performing their duties.
 The advisory committee should include representation from college personnel, EOPS students, local or feeder high schools, community and business sectors, and four-year colleges where possible.
 The Advisory Committee shall meet at least once during each academic year.

-56210.
+§ 56210.
 Comparable Level of Services.

 Beginning with the 1987-88 academic year and every year thereafter, the college shall maintain the same dollar level of services supported with non-EOPS funds as the average reported in its final budget report in the previous three academic years.
 At a minimum, this amount shall equal the three-year average or 15% of the average EOPS allocation to that college for the same three base years, whichever is greater.
 The Chancellor may approve reductions in the required amount if enrollments in the EOPS program decline.